Signed, dated '97 and titled, watercolour and ink.

 This is a 'live online' auction - you can bid from the comfort of your own home using our free live bidding service.
 Condition reports and additional condition report images can be requested and seen in the 'Condition Report' tab below if present.

 The painting is in very good, original condition with no obvious faults to report.
 The painting is ornately framed and glazed.
-The frame has some minor scuffs and knocks commensurate with age.

 Please register to request a condition report